ohscar/rmalloc/doc/paper/results.rst

    \FloatBarrier

-The chart clearly shows how memory allocation and memory use are split up in *ls*.
+The memory chart shows how memory allocation and memory use are split up in *ls*.
 First, it allocates data (op 0-40), then it operates on the data, does more allocation of "simpler" data sizes (a request that takes less time to serve, possibly by being of a size that can be handed out from a small objects pool or similar), followed by more data operations and finally a small allocation operation, most likely a free.
 Again, *jemalloc* did not survive past the initial allocation operations.

 .. raw:: latex